kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 <a name="other-javscript"></a>
 ### The Rest Of The JavaScript
-Along with things bought in by the ads and Disqus, RequireJS certainly doesn't interact with all the sites JavaScipt.
+RequireJS certainly doesn't interact with all the sites JavaScipt.
+It ignores JS bought in by ads and Disqus but there are other things it ignores.

 Modernizr is one such thing.
-While RequireJS should be placed as to close to the bottom as possible, it's best practice to place Modernizr above the closing `<head>` tag.
-The Google Fonts load in using the JS-based [Google/Typekit Web Font Loader](https://github.com/typekit/webfontloader) and should be placed at the top of the page before Modernizr
+While your RequireJS file should be placed as to close to the bottom as possible, it's best practice to place Modernizr above the closing `<head>` tag.
+The Google Fonts load in using the JS-based [Google/Typekit Web Font Loader](https://github.com/typekit/webfontloader) and should be placed at the top of the page before Modernizr.

 The rest of the JavaScript that's outside of the RequireJS process loads asynchronously, i.e., it loads in a manner that doesn't hinder asset loading or content rendering.
 In this context, note two things:

 1. RequireJS also runs its code asynchronously.

-2. the Web Font Loader code actually loads synchronously, but *can* load asynchronously.
-But [as its documentation states](https://github.com/typekit/webfontloader#get-started), it will generate a lot of [FOUTS](http://www.paulirish.com/2009/fighting-the-font-face-fout/).
+2. the Web Font Loader code actually loads __synchronously__, but *can* load __asynchronously__.
+But, [as its documentation states](https://github.com/typekit/webfontloader#get-started), lots of [FOUTS](http://www.paulirish.com/2009/fighting-the-font-face-fout/) will be generated if the Loader comes into your page asynchronously.

 The asynchronous code consists of: